When you no longer need to hide to belong

 The Integration of Visibility

-Authentic leadership is not performance; it’s presence.
+Authentic leadership is presence, not performance.

 It’s the art of standing open-hearted in your truth,